Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 `SCENARIO` (default value), and the default path is the file hist_temp.xlsx.
 With _has_header_ being True, the Excel file must have a header.
 The _sheet_name_ is not provided so Taipy will use the default value "Sheet1".

-In lines 10-13, we add another excel data node configuration.
+In lines 10-13, we add another Excel data node configuration.
 The _id_ identifier is "sale_history", the default `SCENARIO` scope is used.
 Since we have a custom class pre-defined for this Excel file, we will provide it in the _exposed_type_.
 We also provide the list of specific sheets we want to use as the _sheet_name_ parameter.